-You can read about it here and here, but what you won’t see is the picture-laden “news reports” (paid ads really) splashed across Chinese media, highlighting the full range of digitally transformative (Smart Office) services Huawei can offer to government customers, including the names of PRC government offices that have already used Huawei and did not get an “F” on their report card.
+You can read about it here and here, but what you won’t see is the picture-laden “news reports” (paid ads really) splashed across PRC media, highlighting the full range of digitally transformative (Smart Office) services Huawei can offer to government customers, including the names of PRC government offices that have already used Huawei and did not get an “F” on their report cards.
 Now I know the timing just might be coincidence, but still…

 Here’s something else that happened (you guessed it) – the next day – local governments took a bit of a beating.
-For instance, take this article – the next day – in Guangming Online, one of the Party’s theoretical/ideological media outlets, it highlights that Digital Government may be a “hot topic” right now, but in reality “chaos and disorderly expansion” has unfortunately reigned at times.
+For instance, take this article – the next day – in Guangming Online, one of the Party’s theoretical/ideological media outlets, it highlights that “digital government” may be a “hot topic” right now, but in reality “chaos and disorderly expansion” has unfortunately reigned at times.

-Written by a professor at Renmin University School of Public Administration in Beijing, he highlights that the “main obstacles” currently facing Digital Government are that the “system is not perfect” because the all the necessary laws, regulations, and rules are simply not yet in place.
+Written by a professor at Renmin University School of Public Administration in Beijing, he highlights that the “main obstacles” currently facing “digital government” are that the “system is not perfect” because the all the necessary laws, regulations, and rules are simply not yet in place.
 But there are also “situations” where government departments “are afraid to take action.”
 Take for instance, “civil servants who have to manually process documents, or rely on WeChat and other social media to transmit documents and conduct business.”
 And this is because some civil servants are forced to work with equipment that is “unusable and insufficient.”
 Wait!
 I think Huawei can help with this!

-So finally, what about the Central Government?
+So finally, what about the central government?
 Well, it clearly has work to do on national-level lawmaking and rulemaking regarding the “circulation, mutual recognition, and sharing of government affairs data between different regions, levels, departments, businesses and systems.”
-But it also has had some early success, like showing that the construction of Digital Government is crucial, particularly in areas like the “national-level mutual recognition of health codes, itinerary codes, and nucleic acid test reports” during the COVID pandemic.
+But it also has had some early success, like showing that the construction of “digital government” is crucial, particularly in areas like the “national-level mutual recognition of health codes, itinerary codes, and nucleic acid test reports” during the COVID pandemic.
 We talked a bit in the previous post (on Xi’s speech to the Central Commission on Comprehensively Deepening Reform) that the general line has been that the central government got the national health informatization part all right, but local governments dropped the COVID ball (another important topic to write more on).

-But here’s what the Center really got right.
-Guangming Daily, the more authoritative, printed version of the theoretical/ideological online media outlet described above, published an article – the next day – on the glories of the Leadership Message Board (领导留言板), which resides on the People’s Daily Online Mobile App, and is digital government at its best, that is: “People should run less errands and run more data.”
+But here’s what the center really got right.
+Guangming Daily, the more authoritative, printed version of the theoretical/ideological online media outlet described above, published an article – the next day – on the glories of the Leadership Message Board (领导留言板), which resides on the People’s Daily Online Mobile App, and is “digital government” at its best, that is: “People should run less errands and run more data.”
 The article goes on to say that the Board has so far responded to three million messages from the masses … and this provides a real window into “China’s democracy.”